canonical/operator/README.md

   assert state_out.unit_status == ...
 ```

-Note that you can't `emitter.emit()` multiple times: the emitter is a context that ensures that ops.main 'pauses' right before emitting the event to hand you some introspection hooks, but for the rest this is a regular scenario test: you can't emit multiple events in a single charm execution.
+Note that you can't `runner.run()` multiple times: the manager is a context that ensures that ops.main 'pauses' right before emitting the event to hand you some introspection hooks, but for the rest this is a regular scenario test: you can't emit multiple events in a single charm execution.